Bijuram/react-file-viewer/README.md

 # react-file-viewer

 Extendable file viewer for web

 ## Supported file formats:

 - Images: png, jpeg, gif, bmp, including 360-degree images
 - pdf
 - csv
 - xslx
 - docx
 - Video: mp4, webm
 - Audio: mp3

 ## Usage

+This is a fork of PlanGrid's react-file-viewer.
+It appears that PlanGrid have decided to not maintain their version, as there are numerous pull requests and bugs open that have not been addressed.
+Therefore the only course of action is to fork.
+The main reason for this fork is an attempted fix for multiple images getting loaded together instead of separately.

 Note this module works best with react 16+.
 If you are using React < 16 you will likely need to use version 0.5. `npm install react-file-viewer@0.5.0`.

 There is one main React component, `FileViewer`, that takes the following props: